Adhesive category theory for graph rewriting in Rocq: Discussion

 \subsection{Setoids and $\mathcal E$-categories}

 As explained in Section~\ref{ssec:intro:equality}, we formalize $\mathcal E$-categories rather than categories: homsets are setoids.
-The concepts of categories scale smoothly to $\mathcal E$-categories: it suffices to \begin{itemize} \item replace all occurrences of propositional equality $(=)$ between morphisms by setoid equivalence $(\equiv)$ \item require that all functions between homsets preserve these equivalences (e.g., composition, or the action of a functor on morphisms). \item define appropriate equivalence relations on morphisms whenever we define a category, e.g., compare natural transformations via their components (ignoring naturality proofs), slice morphisms via their underlying morphisms, functions in \Types pointwise, etc. \end{itemize} (The latter point regularly simplifies proofs, as equality most often \emph{reduces} to the expected property.)
+The concepts of categories scale smoothly to $\mathcal E$-categories: it suffices to \begin{itemize} \item replace all occurrences of propositional equality $(=)$ between morphisms by setoid equivalence $(\equiv)$ \item require that all functions between homsets preserve these equivalences (e.g., composition, or the action of a functor on morphisms). \item define appropriate equivalence relations on morphisms whenever we define a category, e.g., compare natural transformations via their components (ignoring naturality proofs), slice morphisms via their underlying morphisms, functions in \Types pointwise, etc. \end{itemize} This design choice saves us from having to use functional extensionality and proof irrelevance, as well as other axioms to work with explicit quotient types.
+Moreover, the latter point above regularly simplifies proofs, as equality most often \emph{reduces} to the expected property.
+For instance, as explained in Remark~\ref{rmk:compcontent:setoids} we can simply define equivalence on regular or split monos to \emph{be} equivalence of the underlying morphisms, thus ignoring the additional computational content.

-This design choice saves us from having to use axioms to build explicit quotients: beyond the case of functors and functor equivalence from Section~\ref{ssec:intro:equality}, there is also that of regular monos and other classes of morphisms: while the requirements for being regular carry computational content and should be in \Type (so we can build on this content to construct pushouts, for instance), we want to ignore this content when comparing regular morphisms.
-This is straightforward to do, in an axiom-free manner, with the proposed setup.

-The price to pay is that we systematically have to prove that concepts are preserved under equivalence of morphisms.
+The price to pay is that we systematically have to prove that all concepts respect and preserve these equivalence relations.
 To this end, we use the setoid rewriting tools of Rocq~\cite{Sozeau09}.
 For instance, we state, prove and use lemmata such as

 that says that being a pullback square is closed under morphism equivalence (\lstinline{eqv}).
+Proofs of such lemmata are straightforward as long as we proceed in a systematic way, and we plan to study whether tools such as Trocq~\cite{DBLP:conf/esop/CohenCM24} could help us to automate them.

-Since being a pullback carries computational content, it is a property in \Type, hence the use of \lstinline{CMorphisms.Proper} and \lstinline{iffT} rather than the more usual \lstinline{Proper} and \lstinline{iff} for relations in \Prop.
-Rocq's support for setoid rewriting in \Type is however less robust than that in \Prop, and this requires some occasional unpleasant hacking if the \lstinline{rewrite} tactic fails to use the above instance automatically.
+In the above example, note that since being a pullback carries computational content, it is a property in \Type, hence the use of \lstinline{CMorphisms.Proper} and \lstinline{iffT} rather than the more usual \lstinline{Proper} and \lstinline{iff} for relations in \Prop.
+Rocq's support for setoid rewriting in \Type is however less robust than that in \Prop, and this currently requires some occasional unpleasant hacking if the \lstinline{rewrite} tactic fails to use the above instance automatically.